L13/vscode-duplicate/README.md

 ## What's new in Duplicate 1.1.0

-- Added support for virtual and remote workspaces.
+- Added support for trusted, virtual and remote workspaces.
-- Changed commands `l13Duplicate.after` and `l13Duplicate.before` to `l13Duplicate.action.duplicateAfterSelection` and `l13Duplicate.action.duplicateBeforeSelection`.
+- Changed commands `l13Duplicate.after` and `l13Duplicate.before` to `l13Duplicate.action.duplicate.after` and `l13Duplicate.action.duplicate.before`.

 ## Features